Keith Haring

 Keith Haring.

-For Luna Luna, Haring envisioned a brightly colored carousel featuring seats in bubble-gum pink, lime green, and tangerine orange—three-dimensional versions of the characters from his iconic line drawings—for the audience to ride.
-These characters also appeared on industrially fabricated tarps displayed throughout the park.
+For Luna Luna, Haring envisioned a brightly colored carousel featuring seats in bubble-gum pink, lime green, and tangerine orange—three-dimensional versions of the characters from his iconic line drawing.
+Other characters appeared on large tarps displayed throughout the park.
 A self-portrait of Haring holding a paintbrush adorns two panels at the center of the carousel.

-Fairground view: Keith Haring, Carousel and industrially fabricated tarps, Luna Luna, Hamburg, Germany, June-July, 1987.
+Fairground view: Keith Haring, Painted carousel and industrially fabricated tarps, Luna Luna, Hamburg, Germany, 1987.

-Fairground view: Keith Haring, Carousel and industrially fabricated tarps, Luna Luna, Hamburg, Germany, June-July, 1987.
+Fairground view: Keith Haring, Painted carousel and industrially fabricated tarps, Luna Luna, Hamburg, Germany, 1987.

 All Haring works © Keith Haring Foundation